kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 Tools such as dbt and SQLMesh allow for such transformations to happen directly within a cloud data warehouse.

-Before dbt, most of data-engineers where maintaining hand-made SQL templating engines to operate queries on their data-warehouse. dbt has been the first to really stand outs and drive a real community around it.
+Before dbt, most data engineers maintained hand-made SQL templating engines to operate queries on their data warehouse. dbt has emerged as a standard to help avoid reinventing the wheel and has built a wonderful community around it.

 With usage growing, some users started to complain about dbt shortcomings.
 New tools like SQLMesh started to emerge to address these challenges.